Back

 Allergies

-Seasonal allergies worsen dark circles and sunken eyes.
-It is called allergic shiners.
-Allergies irritate the areas under the eyes and can make the condition worse.
+Seasonal allergies deepen dark circles and sunken eyes, a look sometimes called allergic shiners.
+The allergies irritate the area under your eyes and make the whole thing worse.
 (10)

-Dark circles and sunken eyes are common symptoms of sinus infections along with nasal congestion and pressure on the eyes.
+Dark circles and sunken eyes are common with sinus infections, usually alongside a stuffy nose and pressure around the eyes.
 (11)

 Smoking

-Smoking breaks down the collagen in your face and inhibits the production of elastin making the face lose its elasticity and structure.
-Heavy smokers usually have sagging skin, facial wrinkles, dark circles, and sunken eyes.
+Smoking breaks down the collagen in your face and slows elastin production, so the skin loses its firmness and structure.
+Heavy smokers often end up with sagging skin, wrinkles, dark circles, and sunken eyes.
 (12, 13

 One face at four tear trough depths, none to deep, under-eye area magnified